IEEEsb/DroneRacing/Desarrollos/PagodaValuePack/README.md

 We have tried to convert the design files to Kicad and/or Eagle and/or any PCB exchange format such as PCAD but results aren't great as some pagoda features require software-dependant geometrical constructions.

+EDIT:
+PagodaAltiumPack files got ordered and tested.
+Results are good, once you get used to separating the PCB's.
+Separation can't be done realiably by hand, some sort of small cutting pliers are required.
+Jigs work well, as intended.
+A new version may be released with minor tolerance adjustments to make assembly even easier, but files are in ORDERABLE state.

 For project details go here:
 [http://www.maartenbaert.be/quadcopters/antennas/pagoda-antenna/]